bors-ng-test-org/test_repo/README.md

 # test_repo

-Last done on 29 Dec 2016 three times
+Last done on 6 Jan 2016 one time